natehouk/natehouk/README.md

 - 🔭 I’m currently working on my blog http://linuxdev.io
 - 🌱 I’m currently learning PySpark
-- 👯 I’m looking to collaborate on screenplays
+- 👯 I’m looking to collaborate on a podcast
-- 🤔 I’m looking for help with organizing recipes
+- 🤔 I’m looking for help with editing a screenplay
 - 💬 Ask me about anything
 - 📫 How to reach me: root@linuxdeveloper.io
 - 😄 Pronouns: he/him